 Additional changes had to be made, the wing was moved forward 3.9in, fuel capacity was increased to 78 Imperial Gallons and a VlSh-107LO propeller replaced the old VISH-105S type.

-In the Yak-9U, the Red Air Force had a superb fighter equipping its fighter regiments with outstanding performance and handling qualitites, which was considered to be nearly on par with its contemporary, the North American P-51D Mustang.
+In the Yak-9U, the Red Air Force had a superb fighter equipping its fighter regiments with outstanding performance and handling qualities, which was considered to be nearly on par with its contemporary, the North American P-51D Mustang.

 When hostilities ended in Europa on 8 May 1945, the Yak-9UT had proven itself to be a superb fighter, but by Western standards lacked much of the essential equipment and instrumentation.
-However in performance Yakovlev’s last piston engined fighter development, the Yak-9P had matched the latest British and American standards and even offered limited all-weather capability.
+However, in performance Yakovlev’s last piston-engined fighter development, the Yak-9P had matched the latest British and American standards and even offered limited all-weather capability.

 The Yak-9P was introduced into fighter regiments during 1946 and featured new instrument panels.
 Many encountered in Korea.

 Animated 3D model Yakovlev Yak-9U